Marcin Rożek: The 1930s

 During the second half of the 1930s, he worked on a series of bas-reliefs of the Way of the Cross for St. Nicholas' Church in Krobia.
-One of the last surviving works created by Marcin Rożek before the German invasion of Poland in 1939 is the portrait head of Karol Kurpiński in 1938, which still adorns the foyer of the Grand Theatre, Poznań.
+One of the last surviving works created by Rożek before the German invasion of Poland in 1939 is the portrait head of Karol Kurpiński in 1938, which still adorns the foyer of the Grand Theatre, Poznań.

 World War II, arrest and death

 In 1939, following the German invasion and defeat of Poland, Rożek was soon targeted by Nazi authorities, both because he belonged to the Polish creative intelligentsia, and for his close association with writer, journalist and nationalist politician Józef Kisielewski.
 Kisielewski's book Earth Gathers the Ashes had been published in the summer of that year, just prior to Germany's invasion, and was a strong critique of Nazi Germany.